Post

 figure 2 - decompiled VAI() method from DLL downloader

-This function accepts 17 string arguments relevant to the delivery of the final XWorm payload.
-Our sample passes an encrypted and Base64 encoded string, a path, and a few other values as seen in the below snippet.
+The downloader accepts builder arguments from the previously observed PowerShell script to control how the final payload is delivered.
+Our sample passes an encrypted URL string, a path, filename, filetype and a few other values as seen in the below snippet.

 1